Conduct and Acceptable Use

 Study rooms are available for use by law school students, faculty, and staff.
 Exceptions may be made for educational purposes on a case-by-case basis.
 To request an exception, please email firstname.lastname@example.org.
 For more information, please see the study room policy, where you can also make a reservation.

 External Groups may not hold Donation Drives on campus.
 For a Donation Drive in the Library, there is a wooden box to serve as a collection container.
-Donation Drives may be held in the Library at the base of the stairs on the 3rd floor or inside the 4th floor student lounge.
+Donation Drives may only be conducted in the Law Library at the base of the stairs on the 3rd floor, in the Student Lounge on the 4th floor, or in the foyer near the café.

 Only one Donation Drive on campus may be held at a time.
 Donation Drives will not be conducted for more than fourteen (14) consecutive days.
 A Donation Drive Policy & Reservation Form should be completed for each Donation Drive conducted, and a point of contact must be identified.
 Completed forms shall be submitted at least two (2) weeks prior to the date of the proposed drive.